 In 2020, the Company completed a prospecting and sampling program at Flying Vee.
 At the Day Lake Gold Showing an approximated 8km-long conductive zone, interpreted as iron formation, was prospected over a strike length of approximately 1,600m.
-Gold values as high as 8.34 g/t were observed.
+Gold values as high as 8.34 g/t in outcrop were observed.

-In May 2022, the Company completed a VTEMTM electromagnetic airborne survey consisting of 1,203 line km at 150metre spacing.
+In May 2022, the Company completed a VTEMTM electromagnetic airborne survey consisting of 1,203 line km at 150-metre spacing.
+Several conductors of interest were identified by the survey, the first modern deep-penetrating survey to be flown over the area of Flying Vee.

-In November 2022, the Company announced that follow-up surface sampling carried out after completion of the electromagnetic airborne survey, returned values as high as 1.11% Ni and 0.42% Cu from a historical trench over the newly identified EM Conductor 6-D, which the Company has interpreted was not intersected by the 13 historic drill holes completed in 1964.
-Follow-up exploration including computer modelling, additional sampling, geophysical surveys are planned to identify new targets for diamond drilling.
+In November 2022, the Company announced that follow-up surface sampling carried out after completion of the electromagnetic airborne survey returned values as high as 1.11% Ni and 0.42% Cu from a historical trench over the newly identified EM Conductor 6-D, which the Company has interpreted was not intersected by the 13 historic drill holes completed in 1964.